matthewdvp/citibike_challenge/README.md

 Your visualizations should form the basis of dashboards and a Tableau story that ties all the insights together in a professional, logical, and visually appealing manner.

-# Submission
-Once your Tableau workbook and presentation are ready:

-Save your assignment to your Tableau Public profile.

-Share the URL to your Tableau Public workbook along with any additional files used in your analysis.

-With your data analysis and visualization expertise, contribute to improving the Citi Bike program and providing valuable insights to city officials.
-If you encounter challenges or need assistance, feel free to seek guidance from instructors or peers.
-Best of luck with your analysis and storytelling!